Sunday, October 8, 2023

 Baedeker of Blood

 Imagine the life of a Spanish bullfighter, circa 1931.
-You risk life and limb in an era before modern medicine can treat your worst injuries or video can store away your finest kills.
+You risk life and limb in an era before modern medicine can treat your worst injuries or video can immortalize your finest kills.
 There’s a depression on, civil war looming and a fanbase that tends to throw things at you when annoyed.

 Now add to all this pain some know-it-all American who wants to immortalize you by calling the world’s attentions on your shabby technique in the ring, your homely face, and even your lack of courage at doing something no sane person would try.